 - Fungal or bacterial infections

 - Kidney, liver, thyroid or adrenal disease (including Cushing’s)

 - Pregnancy or lactation

 - Certain medications

 - Self-induced trauma due to licking

 If none of these issues are causing your pet’s hair loss, your veterinarian may suggest dietary supplements to increase their melatonin levels or omega fatty acids in their diet.
 Both encourage normal hair growth and help reduce the amount of hair they shed.

 Getting a proper diagnosis

 If you think your pet’s hair loss is excessive or out of the ordinary, it’s vital that they see a veterinarian as soon as possible.
-If you’re looking for veterinary clinics in Toronto, we run two cat clinic as well as see dogs and other family pets.
-Contact our animal clinics today.
+If you’re looking for veterinary clinics in Toronto, we run a cat clinic as well as see dogs and other family pets.
+Contact our animal clinic today.
 Your pet will thank you for it!